Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A collection of algorithms and functions to aid statistical modeling.
 Includes limiting dilution analysis (aka ELDA), growth curve comparisons, mixed linear models, heteroscedastic regression, inverse-Gaussian probability calculations, Gauss quadrature and a secure convergence algorithm for nonlinear models.
 Also includes advanced generalized linear model functions including Tweedie and Digamma distributional families, secure convergence and exact distributional calculations for unit deviances.

-hardhat — by Hannah Frick, a month ago
+hardhat — by Hannah Frick, 5 months ago

 Construct Modeling Packages